A fundamental fact of consciousness is that we take on the attributes and energy of that upon which we focus our attention

 MUSIC THERAPY Studies have shown that music can help relieve pain during and after surgery and childbirth.
 Classical music has proven to work especially well, but there’s no harm in trying your favorite genre — listening to any kind of music can distract you from pain or discomfort.

-NPR REIKI THERAPY Reiki Energy is very powerful and immediately eases painful conditions by releasing tension and stress.
+ENERGY THERAPY Is very effective in easing painful conditions by releasing pain, anxiety and stress.
 Dispersing stagnant constricted energy within the body’s systems.
-Reiki Energy Therapy increases the energy flow in muscles, joints, the circulatory and nervous systems relieving pain, stress, anxiety, and balances energies through out our body.
+Energy therapy such as reiki increases the energy flow in muscles, joints, the circulatory and nervous systems relieving pain, stress, anxiety, and balances energies through out our body.